 Jules’s most influential teachers include Greg Lehman (Reconciling Biomechanics with Pain Science), Leeann Carey (Yapana Yoga), Gil Hedley (Integral Anatomy), John Casey (yoga philosophy and Sanskrit) and the many dedicated scientists who collect, analyze and publish data so we may continue to ask more questions, even when it invokes a discerning analysis of tradition.

 Along with authoring posts on her popular science-meets-yoga blog, she has completed her book, Yoga Biomechanics: Stretching Redefined through Handspring Publishing.
 You can find Jules leading workshops at your favorite local studio or study along with her at home by downloading one of her educational on-line courses.
 She also has over 100 premium and free online practices for you to enjoy on Udaya.

 For more about Jules go to julesmitchell.com

-Brittany is fascinated with how practicing yoga and meditation can alter human physiology, especially the brain.
-While teaching yoga, she combines her knowledge and passion of science, movement, and yoga into one cohesive path.
-She has developed and taught her NeuroFlow workshop around the world, which provides yogis with a basic understanding about how meditation and yoga affect the brain and why meditation and yoga are good for your health and overall wellbeing.
-Neuroflow is currently being offered as a course this fall at MIT in Boston, MA.
+She is fascinated with how the practice of yoga and meditation can alter human physiology, especially the brain.
+She has developed and taught her NeuroFlow workshop around the world, which provides yogis with a basic understanding about how meditation and yoga affect the brain and why mind-body practices are good for your health and overall wellbeing.
+She is currently developing an online course for those who can not attend a workshop in person.